iyqht/nix-config/README.md

 # My NixOS config
-nix-config is my personal config built for my laptop
+A personal config built for my laptop